 (2) The suffering could refer to circumcision—a repeated theme of the letter.
-Did they go through with circumcision—only to discover that their suffering was pointless?
+Did they go through with circumcision—only to discover that their suffering was pointless or “vain”?
+Ouch!

 (3) The suffering could refer to falling under law.

 (3:5) “So then, does He who provides you with the Spirit and works miracles among you, do it by the works of the Law, or by hearing with faith?”
 God’s miraculous work and power cannot be coaxed or manipulated by law-living.
 The term “provides” (epichorēgeō) literally means “to convey as a gift, give, grant” or “to provide (at one’s own expense), supply, furnish” (BDAG).
 In other words, Paul is asking, “Did God perform miracles because you worked for them?
 Of course not!”
-How can gifts be earned?
+A gift cannot be earned!

 Argument #6: Abraham was justified by faith, rather than works.

 Paul has already given evidence about the truth of the gospel from his testimony, the testimony of the churches, and the testimony of the other apostles.
 Here, he appeals to the testimony of OT Scriptures.

 (3:6) “Even so Abraham believed God, and it was reckoned to him as righteousness.”
 Paul cites Abraham as the premier model of faith (Gen. 15:6).
 He didn’t work to earn God’s favor.
 Instead, he had faith and this is how he gained God’s righteousness.